njmittet/learning-react/notes/roadmap.md

 Topics and resouces used to create and improve the [example implementations](../examples/README.md).
 The roadmap items will be removed from the list below they are completed or implemented.

-## Notes

-Tasks for cleaning up notes and comments before continuing implementing new examples.

-1. Add `async iterators` chapter to the [JavaScript Notes](./javascript.md).
-2. Update lifecycle chapter in the [React Notes](./react-redux.md).

-## Update `react-contacts-components`

-1. Add PropTypes and DefaultProps: [Bad Jokes](https://github.com/giteden/bad-jokes).

 ## React Static Properties

 1. Add a React Nested Components chapter to the [React Notes](./react-redux.md).
 2. Add a Class Properties chapter to the [React Notes](./react-redux.md).

+## React Lifecycle

+Tasks for cleaning up notes and comments before continuing implementing new examples.

+1. Update lifecycle chapter in the [React Notes](./react-redux.md) to match [UNSAFE lifecycle methods](https://reactjs.org/docs/react-component.html#unsafe_componentwillreceiveprops).
+2. Implement a React lifecycle example.
+3. Add `async iterators` chapter to the [JavaScript Notes](./javascript.md).

 ## React State